ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 2. `plot_type="plot"`: Identical to the `plot_type` parameter explored in the `plot_fitness()` and `plot_new_solution_rate()` methods.
 3. `solutions="all"`: Can be `"all"` (default) or `"best"`.

-These 3 parameters controls the style of the output figure.
+These 3 parameters control the style of the output figure.

 The `graph_type` parameter selects the type of the graph which helps to explore the gene values as: